semmlerino/CurveEditor/documentation.md

 - **Undo/Redo**: Support for undoing and redoing editing operations
 - **History Stack**: Maintains a history of changes for reverting

+## Enhanced Curve View Refactoring

+The Enhanced Curve View component has been significantly refactored to improve code organization and maintainability:

+1. **Dynamic Import Pattern**:
+   - Methods in the EnhancedCurveView class now use dynamic imports to delegate functionality to utility classes
+   - Each method imports the appropriate utility class only when needed, reducing initialization overhead
+   - Example: `from curve_view_operations import CurveViewOperations` at the method level
+   - This approach allows for better separation of concerns while maintaining the class interface

+2. **Method Delegation**:
+   - Core functionality is implemented in utility classes but exposed through the EnhancedCurveView interface
+   - The EnhancedCurveView class acts as a facade, providing a consistent API while delegating implementation
+   - This pattern reduces code duplication and centralizes implementation in specialized utility classes
+   - Methods like `update_point_position`, `findPointAt`, and `toggleGrid` now delegate to utility classes

+3. **Duplicate Method Resolution**:
+   - Some methods appear multiple times in the class due to refactoring transitions
+   - Each instance delegates to the same utility class implementation
+   - This approach maintains backward compatibility while moving toward a cleaner architecture

+4. **Utility Class Integration**:
+   - CurveViewOperations handles point manipulation, selection, and data management
+   - VisualizationOperations manages visual elements like grid, point radius, and timeline synchronization
+   - Each utility class receives the EnhancedCurveView instance as its first parameter to access necessary properties

 ## Signal-Slot Architecture